Dokumentado

 Dokumentado (lit.
-Documented) is a tabloid news comedy television show that premiered on April 7, 2010 on TV5.
+Documented) is a Philippine television news comedy show broadcast by TV5.
+Originally hosted by Luchi Cruz-Valdes, it aired from April 7, 2010 to August 31, 2011, replacing Spotlight TV and was replaced by Anggulo.
+Patrick Paez serve as the final hosts.

 Background

 The TV show is about different personalities caught on act by reporters of News5.
 The format was somewhat similar to TMZ, except that it focuses more on politics rather than showbiz.
 It was first hosted by News5 head Luchi Cruz-Valdes.
 The reporters tell stories of different personalities in politics and showbiz.

 On September 8, 2010, Martin Andanar replaced Cruz-Valdes when the latter was assigned to host Journo.
 The show concluded its run on August 31, 2011.

 On November 30, 2011, the show returned on AksyonTV as part of AksyonTV Originals with News5 Production head, Patrick Paez replacing Andanar.